HuidaeCho/canopy/TECHNICAL_MANUAL.md

   * `naipqq_phyregs_field = canopy_config.naipqq_phyregs_field`

 * Process:
-  1. The data fields of the input NAIP qq shapefile are read using `arcpy.ListFields` and a new text field titled `naip_phyregs_field` is added.
+  1. The data fields of the input NAIP QQ shapefile are read using `arcpy.ListFields` and a new text field titled `naip_phyregs_field` is added.
 If the field already exists, then it is deleted and a new field is created.